RTEMS/rtems-docs/eng/req/items.rst

 Specification Attribute Set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies a set of attributes.
-The following explicitly defined attributes are required:
+The following explicit attributes are mandatory:

 * ``attributes``

 * ``description``

-* ``required-attributes``
+* ``mandatory-attributes``

-The following attributes are explicitly defined for this type:
+The explicit attributes for this type are:

 attributes
     The attribute value shall be a :ref:`SpecTypeSpecificationAttribute`.
-It shall be the specification of the set of explicitly defined attributes.
+It shall be the specification of the set of explicit attributes.

 description
     The attribute value shall be an optional string.
 It shall be the